Daniel Webster: Rise to prominence

-During this time the ongoing Napoleonic Wars began to more strongly affect Americans, as Britain attacked American shipping and impressed American sailors.
-President Thomas Jefferson retaliated with the Embargo Act of 1807, stopping all trade to both Britain and France.
+During this time the ongoing Napoleonic Wars began to more strongly affect Americans, as Britain impeded U.S. trade with France and impressed sailors on American ships who they alleged had deserted from the Royal Navy.
+President Thomas Jefferson retaliated with the Embargo Act of 1807, cutting off all American trade with Britain and France.
 As New England relied on commerce with the two nations, the region strongly suffered from the embargo, and Webster wrote an anonymous pamphlet attacking Jefferson's policies.
-He also campaigned for various Federalist candidates, including presidential candidate Charles C. Pinckney and gubernatorial candidate Jeremiah Smith.
+He also campaigned for various Federalist candidates, including presidential candidate Charles Cotesworth Pinckney and gubernatorial candidate Jeremiah Smith.
 Although Jefferson's Democratic-Republican Party dominated national elections, the Federalist Party was competitive throughout the states of New England.
-In 1812, the United States declared war against Britain, beginning the War of 1812.
+In 1812, the United States declared war on Britain, beginning the War of 1812.
 On July 4, 1812, Webster was invited to give a speech before the Washington Benevolent Society.
 His speech, which strongly attacked the war but warned against secession, was reprinted in newspapers throughout New England.

 After the speech, he was selected as a delegate to the Rockingham Convention, a local assembly that issued a report critical of Jefferson's Democratic-Republican successor, James Madison.
-The Rockingham Memorial, which was largely written by Webster, challenged Madison's reasons for going to war, argued that France had been just as culpable for attacks against American shipping as the British had been, and raised the specter of secession.
+The Rockingham Memorial, which was largely written by Webster, challenged Madison's reasons for going to war, arguing that France had been just as culpable in impeding American trade as Britain had and raising the specter of secession.
 The Rockingham Memorial gained nationwide notoriety as a document exemplifying New England's opposition to the war.
 After the convention, the state Federalist Party nominated him as a candidate for the U.S. House of Representatives.
 Though Madison won re-election in the 1812 U.S. presidential election, the Federalist-backed presidential candidate won New England, and Federalists swept the New Hampshire elections for the House of Representatives.